Petroleum politics: United States

+President Richard Nixon cancelled the fixed-rate convertibility of US dollars to gold in 1971.
+Nixon and his Secretary of State, Henry Kissinger, feared that the abandonment of the international gold standard under the Bretton Woods arrangement (combined with a growing U.S. trade deficit, and massive debt associated with the ongoing Vietnam War) would cause a decline in the relative global demand for the U.S. dollar.
+In a series of meetings, the United States and the Saudi royal family made an agreement.
+The United States would offer military protection for Saudi Arabia's oil fields, and in return the Saudi's would price their oil sales exclusively in United States dollars (in other words, the Saudis were to refuse all other currencies, except the U.S. dollar, as payment for their oil exports).

 In 1998, about 40% of the energy consumed by the United States came from oil.
 The United States is responsible for 25% of the world's oil consumption, while having only 3% of the world's proven oil reserves and less than 5% of the world's population.
 In January 1980, President Jimmy Carter explicitly declared: "An attempt by any outside force to gain control of the Persian Gulf region will be regarded as an assault on the vital interests of the United States."

 Venezuela

 According to the Oil and Gas Journal (OGJ), Venezuela has 77.2 Goilbbl of proven conventional oil reserves, the largest of any country in the Western Hemisphere.
 In addition it has non-conventional oil deposits similar in size to Canada's - at 1200 Goilbbl approximately equal to the world's reserves of conventional oil.
 About 267 Goilbbl of this may be producible at current prices using current technology.
 Venezuela's Orinoco tar sands are less viscous than Canada's Athabasca oil sands – meaning they can be produced by more conventional means, but are buried deeper – meaning they cannot be extracted by surface mining.
 In an attempt to have these extra heavy oil reserves recognized by the international community, Venezuela has moved to add them to its conventional reserves to give nearly 350 Goilbbl of total oil reserves.
 This would give it the largest oil reserves in the world, even ahead of Saudi Arabia.

 Venezuela nationalized its oil industry in 1975–1976, creating Petróleos de Venezuela S.A.
 (PdVSA), the country's state-run oil and natural gas company.
 Along with being Venezuela's largest employer, PdVSA accounts for about one-third of the country's GDP, 50 percent of the government's revenue and 80 percent of Venezuela's exports earnings.
 In recent years, under the influence of President Chavez, the Venezuelan government has reduced PdVSA's previous autonomy and amended the rules regulating the country's hydrocarbons sector.